homics/instructions/homics/docs/user-guide/kubernetes.md

 Above, we see that you have one deployment running, that is up to date with one pod available.
 This pod is in the state Ready and Running with no restart.
 The pod has been created 30 seconds ago.

-Unfortunately, at this step, you can't access your gateway from your browser.
-To access your pod from the outside, we need to define a service.
+Unfortunately, at this point, you can't access your gateway from your browser.
+To access your pod from the outside, we need to define a **service**.

 2 - Create a service.yml file for gateway and run `kubectl apply -f service.yml`